MuffinMario/quadcast2Srgb/README.md

 ## Linux

 ### Arch / AUR
-There currently is a PKGBUILD to build the project based on the latest release via `makepkg -si`.
+There currently is a PKGBUILD to build the project based on the latest release via `makepkg -si` in `packages/PKGBUILD`.
 Will add it to AUR soon...

 ### Debian
 TBD